 Please Note: HFC's conservation labs are not open to the public on a regular basis, but group tours can be arranged depending on the nature of the request.

 Object treatments vary from surface cleaning and completing minor repairs to major conservation efforts.
 Conservators regularly test media, adhesives, chemical residues, and other materials before treatments begin to ensure proposed treatment steps are safe for the objects.
-Written reports and digital photography document all work.
-To see examples of HFC treatments click here.
+Written reports and digital images document all work.
+See examples of HFC treatments.

 Planning is important for long-term care of collections, identifying needs, and justifying funding to correct deficiencies.
 HFC conservators often travel to parks to write museum plans such as Collection Condition Surveys, Collection Management Plans, Housekeeping Plans and IPM Plans.

 Whether it's a burst pipe, a broken air conditioning system or natural disasters such as hurricanes, floods, fires and tornadoes, the NPS relies on its conservators to save damaged museum collections.
 HFC's conservators provide advice and on-site response, evaluating the effects of the disaster on collections.
-They plan for recovery, salvage collections, treat objects, and assist with reestablishing stabel storage environments for preservation of the recovered onjects.
-To see examples of HFC disaster response click here.
+They plan for recovery, salvage collections, treat objects, and assist with reestablishing stable storage environments for preservation of the recovered objects.
+See examples of HFC disaster response.

-HFC's conseravators provide hands-on training and classroom instruction to NPS and other Department of the Interior museum staff in preventative conservation techniques and when appropriate basic treatment steps.
+HFC's conservators provide hands-on training and classroom instruction to NPS and other Department of the Interior museum staff in preventative conservation techniques and when appropriate basic treatment steps.
 Conservators also present their work at professional meetings and publications and author publications such as NPS Conserve O Grams.